chandrunarayan/idmd/lessons/week4/plan.md

 ##  Review work this week

-*  Clarification about Fonts in-class exercise
-*  There was a code error that made the image not appear in the sketch.
-It turns out that Safari browser does NOT give proper/complete error messages!
-*  Moral of story - Use Chrome for all your P5JS sketch editing!
+*  Use Chrome for all your P5JS sketch editing!
+There are issues with error processing and other issues with different browsers.
+*  We will start by covering events and event processing plus text display in the canvas.
 *  We will cover "for" loops and "while" loops today.
 In general the loops can be used interchageably.
 It is more appropriate to use "for" loops when you know the bounds (no. of iterations) of your loop.
 If you do not know the bounds ahead of time, it is better to use "while" loops.

   * To demonstrate the "for" loop we will use the [Ellipse Grid](../week4/code/ellipseGrid) example.